d12frosted/elpa-mirror/gnu/denote-readme.txt

         Return existing Denote identifier in `STRING', else nil.

   Function `denote-retrieve-filename-identifier'
-        Extract identifier from `FILE' name.
+        Extract identifier from `FILE' name, if present, else return nil.
 To create a new one, refer to the `denote-create-unique-file-identifier' function.

   Function `denote-retrieve-filename-title'
-        Extract Denote title component from `FILE' name, else return an empty string.
-With optional `FILE-NAME-BASE-FALLBACK' return
+        Extract Denote title component from `FILE' name, if present, else return nil.
-        `file-name-base' if no Denote title component exists.
-If the extraction is succcessful (when no `file-name-base' is involved) run `denote-desluggify' on the title.

   Function `denote-retrieve-filename-keywords'
-        Extract keywords from `FILE' name, if present, else return an empty string.
+        Extract keywords from `FILE' name, if present, else return nil.
 Return matched keywords as a single string.

   Function `denote-retrieve-filename-signature'
-        Extract signature from `FILE' name, if present, else return an empty string.
+        Extract signature from `FILE' name, if present, else return nil.

+  Function `denote-retrieve-title-or-filename'
+        Return appropriate title for `FILE' given its `TYPE'.
+Try to find the value of the title in the front matter of FILE, otherwise use its file name.
+This is a wrapper for `denote-retrieve-front-matter-title-value' and
+        `denote-retrieve-filename-title'.

+  Function `denote-get-identifier'
+        Convert `DATE' into a Denote identifier using `denote-id-format'. `DATE' is parsed by
+        `denote-valid-date-p'.
+If `DATE' is nil, use the current time.

   Function `denote-create-unique-file-identifier'
         Create a new unique `FILE' identifier.
 Test that the identifier